vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Supported Platforms
-- Tested on: Windows 10 and Windows 2016 running Windows PowerShell 5.1.
+- Tested on: Windows 10, Windows 2016, Windows 2019 and Windows 2022 running Windows PowerShell 7.2.4
 - Supported target systems: vSAN ready nodes running VMware Cloud Foundation 4.4 or VMware Cloud Foundation 4.3.

 # Limitations